adeira/universe/src/eslint-plugin-graphql-fragments/README.md

 - We add 1 point for every field, inline fragment & fragment spread
 - We add an extra 1 for object field, e.g. `{ address { street }}` is penalized by 3 points
 - query, mutation & subscription operations are penalized by 8 points
-    - this is to encourage you to split query rendering from UI by utilizing relay fragment components
+    - this is to encourage you to split query rendering from UI by utilizing GraphQL fragment components

 Examples of **incorrect** code: